Revision 20-2; Effective October 15, 2020

 - The client co-pay for a single visit must cover all the priority services provided or ordered at that visit.

 - Contractors may charge an additional co-pay for all optional services provided during one visit.
 The optional co-pay amount may not exceed 50% of the amount for priority services.
 The co-pay for optional services may be assessed in addition to the co-pay for priority services.

-- Client co-pays must be reported as program income on the monthly Form 4116, State of Texas Purchase Voucher, and the quarterly Financial Status Report (FSR) or Form 269a.
+- Client co-pays must be reported as program income on the monthly Form 4116, Authorization for Expenditures, and the quarterly Financial Status Report (FSR) or Form 269a.